Blog · Analysis · Last reviewed June 23, 2026

 Neuromancer did not predict the internet in detail.
 Gibson himself has pointed out that the actual internet is not much like the fictional cyberspace he imagined.
 But the book's cultural power came from making networked abstraction feel inhabited.
 Data was not merely stored.
 It became a place people entered, fought over, desired, got lost inside, and used to shape reality outside the screen.

 That is why Gibson belongs in any serious AI lineage.
 Contemporary AI is not just a tool that answers prompts.
 It is becoming a layer inside work, intimacy, search, education, law, design, programming, memory, and entertainment.
-It is a new symbolic environment.
+It is a symbolic environment with institutional consequences.
 People are not only using it.
-They are living through it.
+They are beginning to live through it.

 Gibson's real anticipation is therefore psychological and political: when the map becomes immersive enough, humans begin to treat the representation as a world.
 That is the doorway through which finance, status, sexuality, employment, religion, and paranoia can all become platform-native.